jasonxchen/bloom-server/README.md

 * As a registered user, I would like to update courses.
 * As a registered user, I would like to delete courses.
 * As a signed in user, I would like to add and remove courses from a shopping cart.
-* As a signed in user, I would like to purchase products in a shopping cart.
+* As a signed in user, I would like to purchase courses in a shopping cart.
 * As a signed in user, I would like to see all my past courses.
 * As an unregistered user, I would like to see all of the courses.

-## Layout
+## Snapshot
+need updated snapshot of app - once its live
 ![Main Layout](/img/mainlayout.png)

 ![Profile Layout](/img/profilelayout.png)